2023 Best Electrical Engineering Bachelor's Degree Schools in Michigan

 Read full report on Electrical Engineering at Michigan State University

 You’ll be in good company if you decide to attend Lawrence Technological University.
 It ranked #5 on our 2023 Best Electrical Engineering Bachelor’s Degree Schools in Michigan list.
-Located in the small city of Southfield, Lawrence Tech is a private not-for-profit school with a small student population.
+Located in the small city of Southfield, Lawrence Tech is a private not-for-profit college with a small student population.

 After completing their Bachelor's Degree, EE graduates from Lawrence Tech carry an average student debtload of $28,954.